 Friends of Mill Hill Music Complex

 We believe that young people are the future and have invested time and money supporting them.
-In 2011, we also saw the Sound Skool Youth music project launched at the site.
-This was supported by Mill Hill Music Complex.
+In 2011, we also saw the Sound Skool Youth music project launched at the site, supported by Mill Hill Music Complex.
 Well known DJ Mighty Moe gave up his time to become a tutor on the project, which helped over 50 young people develop their musical talents.
 We work with NCS The Challenge to mentor young people and give studio tours and Q&A sessions to young people on the scheme.

-The studio sees an average of 2000 musicians (as well as photographers, video makers dancers and fitness customers pass through our doors).
+The studio sees an average of 2000 musicians (as well as photographers, video makers, dancers and fitness customers pass through our doors).
 These are of all levels and all genres of music.
 Everyone is welcome.
-We have community groups, such as Community Focus, Your Choice Barnet Deaf Drumming Collective and charities such as Art It Up and The Challenge as well as the biggest international stars.

 At Mill Hill Music Complex, whoever you are and whatever music you want to make, you are in good company.